 Is there any difference in the programs provided at the SHAD campuses?

 The SHAD experience at every campus includes an immersive program of lectures, workshops, projects and activities that builds on STEAM (science, technology, engineering, arts & math), introducing participants to a multi-disciplinary approach.
-With a team of excellent staff and approximately 56 exceptional students from across Canada at each campus, we build a community where students participate in a rich learning environment and are also able to experience the campus and its surroundings.
+With an excellent program team and approximately 56 exceptional students from across Canada at each campus, we build a community where students participate in a rich learning environment and are also able to experience the campus and its surroundings.

 May students leave the program to attend another event?